jkk290/edh-builder/README.md

 `delete Cyclonic Rift` (Removes Cyclonic Rift from deck list)
 `delete Island -5` (Removes 5 copies of Island from deck list)

+`update background <card name>`
+Updates the current background with the new card name.
+Adds a background if none in deck

+`update partner <card name>`
+Updates the current partner with the new card name.
+Adds a partner if none in deck

+`update companion <card name>`
+Updates the current companion with the new card name.
+Adds a companion if none in deck

 `show deck`
 Prints the current desk list

+`validate deck`
+Checks if deck commander and rest of the cards equal 100.
+Does not count partner, background, and companion

 `save deck`
 Writes the current deck list to the deck file as a csv.
 CSV format is cardname, type, qty.